gagglepod/anonymoosefiles.com/src/content/episode/ep06-dawn-of-the-podcast-designer.md

 ### Notable Quotes

 _"Think about the way the same two lines can be spoken, but have very different meanings: 1.
 [EXCITED] Let’s Eat Grandpa!!
 2. [SOFT] Let’s Eat, Grandpa.
 The first way makes it sound like your Grandpa IS the meal -- while the second way is an invitation for your Grandpa to join you for a nice meal.
 The same spoken words just performed very differently.
-This is what I mean about being bilingual."_
+This is what I mean about being bilingual."_<br />
 **-- Kyle M. Bondo**

 ### Transcripts